 In front of Strandingsmuseum St. George there is an exciting activity area for children where they can play and use their bodies to learn about shipwrecks and rescues on the West Coast.

 While the children play in the playground, the parents can enjoy a cup of coffee with an unobstructed view of the playground, the North Sea and the harbour of Thorsminde.

 Severe storms, mist and sea fog, unpredictable ocean currents, changeable depths and no islands to offer shelter have led to thousands of shipwrecks along the West Coast.
 Embark on a journey in a world full of dramas, tragedies, love and heroism.

-Children have free admission to the Museum, which also houses an outdoor maritime playground and its own café and restaurant.
+Children have free admission to the Museum, which also houses an outdoor maritime playground and café-restaurant St. George.